Praful22/BDST-eVTOL-Aircraft/README.md

 **Aviation** derives from the Latin word "avis" translating to "bird" and ** meaning relating to the activity of flying.**

-#### Since the topic of interest is vertical take-off and landing aircrafts, so let's look at some birds capable of taking off/hovering/landing vertically.
+#### Since the topic of interest is vertical take-off and landing aircraft, first let's look at some birds capable of taking off/hovering/landing vertically.

 ### Birds Capable of Taking-off/Hovering/Landing Vertically :